Understanding Your Saboteurs: How to Overcome Inner Obstacles and Ignite Your Intuition

 A Simple Practice to Start Today

-2. Do one 10-second PQ rep (rub fingertips together slowly, feel the texture, anchor your attention).
+Practice: Do one 10-second PQ rep (rub your fingertips together slowly, feel the texture).

-Tiny shifts like this help you reclaim your brain… and your brilliance.
+Tiny shifts like this help you reclaim your mental clarity and brilliance.

 Ready to Meet Your Saboteurs?

-And if you’d like to go deeper, download my worksheet: “Getting to Know ME” (Me as yourself).
-It’s filled with gentle, eye-opening prompts to help you reconnect with your inner wisdom and see your Saboteurs for what they really are, well-meaning but outdated protectors.
+If you’d like to go deeper, download my worksheet: “Getting to Know ME” (Me as yourself).
+It’s filled with gentle, eye-opening prompts to reconnect with your inner wisdom and see your Saboteurs for what they really are—well-meaning but outdated protectors.

 Sources